hammadrauf/pico_epd_1in54/README.md

 ## Test Environment Setup
 WSL2 on Windows 10 or 11, Visual Studio Code (VSCode).

-Following link is a Beautiful Article by 'Paul Bupe, Jr',  describing WSL2 setup for Windows 10 and Up: https://paulbupejr.com/raspberry-pi-pico-windows-development/
+Following link is a Beautiful Article by 'Paul Bupe, Jr',  describing WSL2 based C/C++ setup for Windows 10 and Up: https://paulbupejr.com/raspberry-pi-pico-windows-development/

 You may want to use following script to setup configure WSL2 as the Script in above article skips some official Repositories for Pico: